 All UvA students and staff may vote once for their favourite course idea The five ideas with the most votes will continue in the challenge and will go to round 4.

 During the final event in the Bridge on the Roeterseiland Campus, the jury decides which entry will be rewarded with the realization of the course.
-One of the jury members is Geert ten Dam, chairman of the Executive Board.
+One of the jury members is Karen Maex, Rector Magnificus UvA.
 We will announce the other jury members closer to the final.
 The winner may then immediately start working as a student assistant in the development of the course.
 After the final, we will all toast the winner!

 When developing your idea, keep in mind the following requirements and guidelines.

-Out of a total of 26 submitted ideas, the programme committee of the UvA Create a Challenge Course selected 10 ideas.
+Out of a total of 51 submitted ideas, the programme committee of the UvA Create a Challenge Course selected 10 ideas.
 This selection is based on interdisciplinarity, current issues and creativity.
-Everyone with an UvA ID can vote for their top 3 (choose three different courses in order of appreciation) until 15 November.
-The five proposals with the most votes will reach the finals on 29 November at the Brug, Roeterseiland.
+The five proposals with the most votes have reached the finals on 28 November at the Brug, Roeterseiland.